alphasierra59/openct/patterngen/README.md

 # OpenDT - Pattern Generator
-An application for generating display test patterns at any resolution
+An application for generating display test patterns at any resolution.

 ## Built-In Patterns